Hiteshhegde/Flask_Website/README.md

 Run following to exit from psql:
 ***\q***

-Enable remote access to postgresql,by editing:
+To Enable remote access to postgresql,by editing:
 ***sudo vi /etc/postgresql/10/main/postgresql.conf***

 Change the line :